 v The animal is very loyal and loving to the owners

-The Kohi camel is predominantly white in coat color but some animals locally known as Spole color (light brown with white legs) are also found.
+The Kohi camel is predominantly white in coat color but some animals locally are known as Spole color (light brown with white legs) are also found.
 The Kohi camel has white nailed either it is white or Spole coat color.
 The animal has a compact body, wide cannon bone, big beefy head and short neck.
-The herders believe that the white color of Kohi camel produce more milk than Spole (brown body white forelegs) animal and a part of this study proved it valid.
+The herders believe that the white color of Kohi camel produces more milk than Spole (brown body white forelegs) animal and a part of this study proved it valid.
 The phenotypic characteristics of the breed are presented in table 9.

 Reproductive and productive performance

 The male is ready for breeding at the 4 years of age and female reaches to the time of mating at the age of 3 years.
 About 50 she-camels are normally bred by one bull camel.
 While the service period remains for 6 days and estrus cycle ranging from one week to 4 weeks.
 The conceived she-camel changes her behavior at the 6th day of service and shows a different behavior as erecting her tail when an animal or a person come near to her.
 Calving interval is normally two years, depending upon the availability of foliage and lactation length.
 Average reproductive life of a female is about 20 years.
 Conception rate of a camel is higher with appreciable calving percentage and rare abortion.
 A weight of the calf at the birth is almost 35-45 kg, depending upon the sex, nutritional and health status of the dam.
 Weaning weight at (9 months) is about 155-180 kg.
 The reproductive and productive characteristics of the Kohi camel.

 Table Reproductive and productive and traits of the Kohi Camel

 |1||Average birth Weight||32 – 40 kg||31 – 40 kg|